Carbon Audit

 The Process

-Performing a carbon (CO2e) audit involves assessing and quantifying the greenhouse gas emissions of an organisation’s activities.
+Implementing a carbon (CO2e) audit involves assessing and quantifying the greenhouse gas emissions of an organisation’s activities.
 The audit typically includes three scopes of emissions; Scope 1, Scope 2, and Scope 3.

 Define Scope Boundaries